-Ganga has rocked festivals worlwide including events such as Glastonbury (UK), Burning Man (USA), Rainbow Serpent and Woodford Folk Festival (Australia), Winnipeg Folk Festival (Canada), BOOM (Portugal), Shambhala (Canada), Szieget (Hungary) and many more.
+Ganga has rocked festivals worldwide including events such as Glastonbury (UK), Burning Man (USA), Rainbow Serpent and Woodford Folk Festival (Australia), Winnipeg Folk Festival (Canada), BOOM (Portugal), Shambhala (Canada), Szieget (Hungary), Port Fairy Folk Festival, Bali Spirit Festival, Island Vibe Festival, Tanglewood Festival, Wallaby Creek Festival and many more.

 Ganga creates positive celebrations of global community, by transcending cultural boundaries, nurturing connections and creating positive change through music.

 “Ganga Giri is a wonderful musician.
 I loved the mix of his ancient and primitive instrument with a wide range of great dance grooves.
 Ganga is really taking the didgeridoo places it has never been before and developing a unique style of music." – Peter Gabriel